elugens/hello-javascript/docs/additional-questions/network-requests/xmlhttprequest.md

 ---

-### What method gets used to terminate a XMLHttpRequest?
+### What method do we use to terminate a XMLHttpRequest?

 <details>
   <summary><strong>View Answer:</strong></summary>